ngroegli/askai/docs/github/CODEQL_DISMISSAL_TEMPLATE.md

 ```
 This is a false positive for a CLI tool context.

-Context: askai-cli is a command-line interface where users explicitly specify file paths they want to access.
+Context: askai is a tool where users explicitly specify file paths they want to access.
 Path traversal to user-specified files is the intended functionality, not a vulnerability.

 Security measures in place:
 - Path canonicalization with os.path.realpath() prevents symlink attacks